BeeCR GitLab webhook

 - Header

-in webhook settings (⭐ recommended). - Query parameter
+BEECR-OPENAI-API-KEYin webhook settings (⭐ recommended). - Query parameter

-in webhook URL. - Property
+openai-api-keyin webhook URL. - Property

-in the root of your repository. - Via the
+openai-api-keyin the YAML configuration file.beecr.ymlin the root of your repository. - Via the

-API server's parameter (applicable only for BeeCR on-premises clients).
+OPENAI_API_KEYAPI server's parameter (applicable only for BeeCR on-premises clients).

 Review target settings